France on Friday

 Book: Mistress of the Sun by Sandra Gulland (Paperback released in May, 2009)

-NOTE: Please check out Sandra Gulland’s response in the comment section, and further travel advice on her web site.
+NOTE: Please check out Sandra Gulland’s further travel advice on her web site.

 I thoroughly enjoyed Mistress of the Sun.
 Because: